Ca1eb9/Maya/README.md

 # Install

-Download the newest version for your OS at this link:
+Download the newest version for your OS at this [link](https://github.com/Ca1eb9/Maya/releases)